 - Expand capacity and extend capabilities to be more Agile

-Annette Rangi General Manager Operations New Era Technology
+Annette Rangi General Manager Operations/Sales New Era Technology

 The steps you take today determine how your future pans out.
 This interactive roundtable will summarise the takeaways from the past two days so you can navigate your future.